Chandankumarar/Chandankumarar/README.md

 </div>

 ---
-## 🛠️ Tech Stack 🧠 Problem Solving & Competitive Coding
+##  🧠 Problem Solving & Competitive Coding

 - 💡 Strong foundation in data structures and algorithms
 - 🧩 Regular practice on LeetCode, focusing on: